Bates Person Name Style

 The goal of including alumni and/or parent class years to a person’s name in Bates communications is to communicate this affiliation with the college — when it is necessary.

-Include an alumna’s college and married name in communications to help communicate the person’s identity:
+Include an alumna’s college and married name in communications to help convey the person’s identity:

 - Marie Fairbanks Fernandez ’62 is coming to Reunion.
 (Rather than Marie Fernandez ’62.)